 RJ Barrett's Status For Hawks-Knicks Christmas Game

-RJ Barrett is questionable for the game between the Atlanta Hawks and New York Knicks on Christmas.
+RJ Barrett is in the starting lineup for the New York Knicks for their Christmas Day Game against the Atlanta Hawks.

-The New York Knicks are hosting the Atlanta Hawks in New York City at Madison Square Garden on Christmas.
+The New York Knicks will have RJ Barrett available and in the starting lineup when they host the Atlanta Hawks at Madison Square Garden in New York City on Christmas Day.

+The 2019 third overall pick had been on the injury report due to conditioning (he's just getting out of health and safety protocols).

-For the game, RJ Barrett is questionable due to conditioning, and his status can be seen in a tweet that is embedded below from the Twitter account of FantasyLabs NBA.
+The full lineup for the Knicks (with Barrett in it) can be seen in the tweet that is embedded below from the team.

-Barrett had been in health and safety protocols, and has missed the last six games for the Knicks.

-Coming into the big showdown on Christmas Day, the Knicks have been struggling.
+They will go with Kemba Walker, Evan Fournier, RJ Barrett, Julius Randle and Mitchell Robinson.

+The Knicks come into the game with a 14-18 record in 32 games this season, and just a 3-7 record in their last ten games of the season.

 Related stories on NBA basketball